w5xd/Mfj998Rt-mods/ReadMe.md

 <p align='center'><img width='50%' src='construction-14.jpg' alt='construction-14.jpg'/></p>

-With only the SMD components installed (minus the RFM69, which cannot be reflow soldered) use jumper wires between the partially assembled daughterboard with no arduino, and not plugged into the MFJ998 motherboard.
+With only the SMD components installed (minus the RFM69, which cannot go in the reflow oven) use jumper wires between the partially assembled daughterboard with no arduino, and not plugged into the MFJ998 motherboard.
 See the TestHarnessSketch for detailed instructions for the jumpers.
 Only the RFM69 test